lkc9015/freestyle_project/README.md

 # Prerequisites
-This NLP applications assumes you have installed Python 3.x for Windows and corresponding Pips.
+This NLP application assumes you have installed Python 3.x for Windows and corresponding Pips.
 It may work, but is untested on Python 2.x and other operating systems.

 # Installation
 This application uses NumPy, scikit-learn and matplotlib libraries.